Georgia Regional Transportation Authority: Xpress regional commuter coach service

-GRTA operated Xpress, metropolitan Atlanta's first regional commuter bus system, from its start in 2004 until July 2020, when operations were transferred to the Atlanta-region Transit Link Authority (ATL).
-As of April 17, 2025, there are 27 Xpress routes are in operation.
-Service operates from roughly 5:30 a.m. to 9:30 p.m. weekdays with most service being rush hours only.
+GRTA operated Xpress, metropolitan Atlanta's first regional commuter bus system, from its start in 2004 until July 2020, when operations were transferred to the Atlanta-Region Transit Link Authority (ATL).
+Following the establishment of the Georgia Transportation Efficiency Authority in May 2026, which absorbed the ATL, Xpress operations continued under GTEA.
+As of June 2025, 15 Xpress routes were in operation, with service running roughly 5:30 a.m. to 9:30 p.m. weekdays, mostly during rush hours.